 The children take part in school visits by the Junior School staff, visits to the Junior School site, practice days and additional visits.
 On arrival at the Junior School transition includes activities such as circle time, games, stories and art activities which provide the children with the opportunity to identify their thoughts and feelings around transition in a safe and secure environment.
 The children, for example, develop ‘problem solving’ skills by firstly identifying their worry and/or concern, then collectively discussing them and exploring solutions with their peers.
 By developing their own coping strategies, the children’s resilience is increased which empowers them to cope with these experiences.

-This year our usual activities will have to be different and the usual visits and activities carried out in person will, largely, be done remotely and with the aid of online facilities, phone calls an activities to complete and return to school.
-We have designed a thorough programme of transition activities and will have a very nurturing return to school for all children in September 2020.
-We will take very steady steps to explore their feelings both regarding the return to school following Coronavirus and also moving up into Y3.
-Please be assured we will work hard to ensure your children get the very best transition experience we can give them and will settle happily into the Junior School – even if it takes a little more time and focus this year.
+This year our usual activities will have to be different and the usual visits and activities carried out in person will, partly, be done remotely and with the aid of online facilities, phone calls and activities to complete and return to school.
+We have designed a thorough programme of transition activities and will have a very nurturing return to school for all children in September 2021.
+We will take very steady steps to explore their feelings both regarding the return to school following ongoing Coronavirus and also moving up into Y3.
+Please be assured we will work hard to ensure your children get the very best transition experience we can give them and will settle happily into the Junior School – even if it takes a little more time and focus.
 We look forward to September and the opportunity to get to know you and your children.

 PLEASE CLICK ON THE VIDEO RESOURCE CENTRE LINK BELOW WHERE YOU WILL FIND MRS PIOTROWICZ'S VIRTUAL NEW PARENTS EVENING PRESENTATIONS.